rowi1de/auto-assign-review-teams/README.md

       uses: rowi1de/auto-assign-review-teams@v0.0.4
       with:
         repo-token: ${{ secrets.GITHUB_TOKEN }}
         teams: "gitub-org-team"         # only works for GitHub Organisation/Teams
         persons: "rowi1de"              # add individual persons here
-        include-draft: false        # Draft PRs will be skipped by default, enable if you need it
+        include-draft: false            # Draft PRs will be skipped (default: false)
+        skip-with-manual-reviewers: 0   # Skip this action, if the number of reviwers was already assigned (default: 0)
 ```